edwinb/Idris2-boot/README.md

 + Simplified resolution of ambiguous names, which might mean you need to explicitly disambiguate more often.
-As a general rule, Idris 2 will be able to disambiguate between names which have different concrete return types (such as data constructores), or which have different concrete argument types (such as record projections).
+As a general rule, Idris 2 will be able to disambiguate between names which have different concrete return types (such as data constructors), or which have different concrete argument types (such as record projections).
 It may struggle to resolve ambiguities if one name requires an interface to be resolved.
 + Minor differences in the meaning of export modifiers `private`, `export`,